MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

   > In the PowerShell example above, the guid specified to acquire the token (996def3d-b36c-4153-8607-a6fd3c01b89f) is the resource ID of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 The example gets the client credential using the app secret, but the recommended way would be to rely on X.509 certificates.

 ### Calling [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API OAuth2Flows
-After the Microsoft Entra ID Application has been set up, authorized in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], and granted admin consent, you're ready to make API calls.
+After the Microsoft Entra application has been set up, authorized in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], and granted admin consent, you're ready to make API calls.

 The following sample uses the [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for Visual Studio Code.
 Using the Rest Client makes it easy to see which HTTP calls are made both against [!INCLUDE[prod_short](../developer/includes/prod_short.md)] and Microsoft Entra ID.
 Any HTTP client can be used to create the requests below.
 Or you can choose any library, like MSAL.